Following on from the publication of the National Institute for Health Research (NIHR) Dissemination

 provision of frailty training with an overall aim to regionally drive up standards of care and improve

-Two working groups have been convened by the Wessex AHSN Healthy Ageing programme as a result of
+Two clinical working groups have been convened by the Wessex AHSN Healthy Ageing programme as a result of the audit outcomes;

-- Development of Frailty awareness and training tools to support Tier 1 and Tier 2 Skills for Health
+- The development of Frailty awareness and training tools to support Tier 1 and Tier 2 Skills for Health

-- Development of a Wessex AHSN Gold Standard for frailty screening, capture of frailty
+- Development of a Wessex AHSN best practice standards for frailty screening, capture of frailty

 identification, and the sharing of information with all clinical stakeholders (hints and tips)